-Time and personnel constraints restricted lake sampling efforts to Sally Lake, the largest lake within the proposed impoundment boundaries, during 1982.
+Due to limited time and personnel, lake sampling efforts during 1982 were limited to Sally lake, the largest lake within the proposed impoundment boundaries.
 Morphometric date for Sally Lake is presented in Table 5-3-20.
 A contour map of the lake is presented in Figure 5-3-31.
-Depth area and depth volume curves are presented in Figures 5-3-32 and 5-3-33, respectively.
+Depth area and depth volume curves are presented in Figures 5-3-32 and 5-3-33 respectively.